A Place To Call Home

 “Awaiting Home” (Spain)

 Animal welfare service providers that offer shelters for abandoned and abused dogs are, sadly, a growing phenomenon.
 It seems like there can never be enough shelters to accommodate the increasing number of homeless dogs.
 As these shelters continue to fill at their brims, the workload and operating costs simultaneously expand as well.
 It is no wonder that volunteer recruitment and donation drives are constant issues faced by shelters.
 Why not consider volunteering at a shelter or making a financial contribution.
-In return for your generosity, you’ll receive lots of licks and wags.
+In return for your generosity, you’ll be sure to receive lots of licks and wags (from the dogs, of course!).

 “Pothound” (Trinidad & Tobago)